twilio/twilio-ruby/docs/usage/phone-numbers.rst

 ------------------------------------

 By default, :meth:`PhoneNumbers.search` looks for local phone numbers.
-You can search for different types of numbers by using a type subresources.
+You can search for different types of numbers by using a type subresource.

 Available subresources for AvailablePhoneNumbers are:
 - `local`